cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Polverini/Introduction to Optical Network (Polverini 1-2-3).md

 >The goal of a Transport Network is to provide connectivity to clients that ask for a connection.

 The network can be broken up into:
-- metro network: is the part of the network that lies within a large city or a region
+- **metro network**: is the part of the network that lies within a large city or a region
-	- metro access network: extends from a central office out to individual businesses or homes
+	- **metro access network**: extends from a central office out to individual businesses or homes
-	- interoffice network: connects groups of central offices within a city or region
+	- **interoffice network**: connects groups of central offices within a city or region
-- Long haul refers to the core network and interconnects cities or different regions
+- **Long haul** refers to the core network and interconnects cities or different regions

 Different parts of the network may be owned and operated by different carriers.
 The nodes in the network are central offices, sometimes also called points of presence (POPs).
 Links between the nodes consist of fiber pairs and, in many cases, multiple fiber pairs.
 Two topologies are used: ==ring== and ==mesh==